-In addition to its SPA status, parts of Poole Harbour are also designated and subject to agreements under other conservation legislation (eg. SSSIs notified under the Wildlife and Countryside Act 1981 as amended 1985).
+In addition to its SPA status, Pagham Harbour is also designated and subject to agreements under other conservation legislation and agreements (eg. SSSIs notified under the Wildlife and Countryside Act 1981 as amended 1985, Ramsar convention).
 The obligations of relevant authorities and other organisations under such designations are not affected by the advice contained in this document.